Weddings

 Banns

 Banns are a somewhat quaint way of asking whether anyone present in public worship knows any legal reason why you should not be married.
-They need to be read within three months of the wedding, often on three consecutive Sundays, and at that time we will also pray for you as you get ready for married life.
+They need to be read within three months of the wedding, on three consecutive Sundays, and at that time we will also pray for you as you get ready for married life.

 Preparation